-One of the most integral aspects of the floor laying is the proper sub-floor preparation.
-Before getting around to the actual fitting of your new floor commences, there are a couple of steps that need to be taken to ensure that the wood floor installation will be precise and the result will last for a long time.
+A crucial aspect of the floor laying process is the proper subfloor preparation.
+Before the fitting of your new floor commences, there are a couple of steps that need to be taken to ensure that the wood floor installation will be precise and the result will last for a long time.

-Moisture is the major reason for wooden floor failures.
+Moisture is one of the main reasons behind most wooden floor failures.
 Our fitters will always make sure that it's in the acceptable norm, to prevent any risks which will cause expanding or cupping of the new flooring.

 The necessary prerequisites for the installation itself include the sub-floor being cleaned, levelled, ensuring that it's solid and gapless, as well as checking whether or not the humidity is within the acceptable limits.
-All dust and debris will be removed to avoid unevenness and improve bonding of the adhesives.
-Underlay can be of great benefit, especially with a floating installations, as it helps even up the surface and reduce sound transmission.
+All dust and debris have to be removed to avoid unevenness and improve the adhesives' bonding.
+Getting an underlay will also be of great benefit, especially with floating installations, as it will help even the surface and will reduce the transmission of sound.

-The liquid damp-proofing membrane, which is applied on top of the concrete, above which the hardwood floors will be installed.
+We also recommend using a liquid damp-proofing membrane, which is applied on top of the concrete, above which the hardwood floors will be installed.
 Its purpose is to help protect the new flooring from any rising damp.

 Doors / Door Frames Trimming

 In case there's the need for it, FlooringFirst offers a wide range of mouldings and edgings and we can match pretty much every colour of flooring available on the market.

 Methods of Wood Floor Installation

-Click: This is a glueless method, typical for installations for thinner engineered floors and laminates.
-Each plank connect to the neighbouring ones through a locking profile, which secures the planks in place without the need of adhesives.
+Click: This is a glueless method, typical for engineered floor fitting and laminates.
+Each plank connects to the neighbouring ones through a locking profile, which secures the planks in place without the need for adhesives.
 As the planks are not bonded directly to the sub-floor, laying an underlay for additional sound insulation or damp-proofing can be of extra great benefit.

 Using professional adhesives can sometimes be the only way of laying wooden flooring.
-FlooringFirst uses high-quality flexible glues for application on concrete or in areas where pipes can be present below.
-This method is appropriate for parquet blocks fitting or mosaics, and patterned panels.
+FlooringFirst uses high-quality flexible glues for application on concrete, or in areas where pipes can be present below.
+This method is appropriate for parquet floor fitting, or mosaics and patterned panels.

 The name says it all.
-What it does not mention is that there is no trace of any nails visible for the eye, as they are placed below the surface of the plank in an angle of 45 degress, pushing the plank down and backwards to the previous row.
+What it does not mention is that there is no trace of any nails visible, as they are placed below the surface of the plank at a 45 degrees angle, pushing the plank down, and backwards to the previous row.
 Using nails to fasten the planks is advisable for hardwood with a thickness of 18 mm and over.

-Alternative method is using special tongue screws, invisible for the eye as well.
+An alternative method is using special tongue screws, invisible to the eye as well.

 The Junckers Way

 This type of installation is typical for Junckers flooring only.
 It has been invented by the company as an alternative, which allows damp-proofing or sound-proofing insulations to be placed below the flooring, regardless of the subfloor structure - concrete, battens or wooden flooring.
-It uses metal clip, which holds each 2 planks in a pair.
+It uses metal clips, which hold every 2 planks in a pair.

 Our flooring service comes with obligation free site visit, quick quotations and free advice.
-Give us a call on 0800 0434359 or 020 88309782 to speak to a member of our staff who could arrange for a free assessment of your wood floor finishing or wood floor fitting service at your convenient time.
+Give us a call on or 020 88309782 to speak to a member of our staff who could arrange for a free assessment of your wood floor sanding or wood floor fitting service at your convenient time.